 How They Came to Be

-Iowa BIG's XQ Super School Journey
+Iowa BIG’s Super School Origin Story

 Iowa BIG has been a true community partnership since its inception.
 After a catastrophic flood in 2008, the people of Cedar Rapids came together to rebuild and reimagine their city.
 As part of that effort, local educators convened a series of conversations about the future of education.
 They started with research: nearly 60 adults went “back to school” for a day to get an up-close look at learning.
 The experience was dispiriting.
 The visitors found themselves bored and disengaged—and students were, too.
 Together, they created a vision for Iowa BIG, and by 2013 it was a reality.
 Iowa BIG continues to live up to its earliest principles: student passion, real-world projects, and community networking.
+In 2021, Iowa BIG had 128 graduates in its senior class.

 Students come to Iowa BIG from high schools across the Cedar Rapids region to take part in its forward-thinking program of collaborative problem-solving, in which students work together in teams to find solutions to our world’s problems.
 The projects are tied to rigorous academic standards that prepare students to succeed, while also improving their community and building crucial skills like collaboration and leadership.
 The challenges are real, brought forth by local businesses, nonprofits, and government partners with a real challenge that students could help solve.
 Students spend 50-90% of their time at Iowa BIG or out in the community working on their projects, and the rest of the time at their home high schools.